springernature/frontend-playbook/accessibility/alt-text.md

 #### Sufficient alt text

 * "The quantity of a plus b divided by c."
-* "Fraction where the numerator is a plus b and the denominator is c."
+* "Fraction where the numerator is a plus b and the denominator is d."